-Super Bright Pure Pink Sapphire Loose Gem in Marquise Cut, 9.2 x 4.7 mm, 1.24 caratsThis Genuine Sapphire Gemstone Displays A vivid medium rich pure pink color with excellent clarity, cut and life.
-A beautiful pink sapphire stone in a hard to find shape and size, super bright and lively.
-Note For A Personal Detailed Description Of This Beautiful Sapphire Gemstone, Including Video, Please Contact Us And It Will Be Quickly Provided To You.
-Note The Very Facets That Create The Beautiful Sparkle In A Gemstone May Create Optical Illusion White Or Dark/Black Spots And Areas, Or Uneven Coloring When A Gemstone Is Photographed.
-Single Dimension Photographs Can Not Accurately Display The True Beauty And Life In A Gemstone.
-Gemstones Must Be Seen In Person To Be Appreciated.
-Note: Be Sure To Select The Right Gemstone/Diamond By Millimeter Size Only.
+Very Attractive Baby Pink No Heat GIA Certified Pink Sapphire Genuine Gemstone, Emerald Cut, Medium Baby Pink, 7.4 x 6.39 x 4.44 mm, 2.03 caratsThis Beautiful Sapphire Gemstone Displays A vivid medium baby pink, excellent clarity, cut and life.
+A gorgeous stone with a very attractive shape and proportions, very bright and lively, unheated with a GIA cert.
+A wonderful find.
+Note For A Personal Detailed Description Of This Beautiful Gemstone Please Contact Us And It Will Be Quickly Provided To You.
+Note The Very Facets That Create The Beautiful Sparkle In A Gemstone May Create Optical Illusion White Or Dark/Black Spots And Areas Note: Be Sure To Select The Right Gemstone/Diamond By Millimeter Size Only.
 Selecting Your Gemstone/Diamond By Carat Weight Is Not Accurate.
-The Best Way To Select The Right Size Gemstone/Diamond Is To Use Our Size Chart Image, Or Consult With A Local Jeweler To Measure Your Setting Or Gemstone.
-CLICK HERE FOR A SIZE CHART TO PRINT OUT (*Please set your PDF viewer to 100% for accurate results) Please Contact Us If You Have Any Questions.$1,944.00
+The Best Way To Select The Right Size Gemstone/Diamond Is To Use Our Size Chart Image Or Consult With A Local Jeweler To Measure Your Setting Or Gemstone.
+CLICK HERE FOR A SIZE CHART TO PRINT OUT (*Please set your PDF viewer to 100% for accurate results)$3,908.00

 Gorgeous Loose Pink Sapphires from AfricaGems - See The Quality of Pink Sapphire We Offer